When Is the Best Time

 13 The Nautilus

 Please, don't use hiking poles, and don't stand on the top - the overhang of Nautilus.
 It is a fragile sandstone formation and has some fissures already.
-Please, no carvings or graffiti - soak in the beauty and leave no trash.
+No carvings or graffiti - soak in the beauty and leave no trash.

-I assume you would like to know where it is exactly.
-Coming from Page, turn left from Kanab right to the Paria Contact station and follow the gravel White House Road for 1.5 miles.
+I assume you would like to know where it is precisely.
+From Page, turn left from Kanab right to the Paria Contact station and follow the gravel White House Road for 1.5 miles.
 Even if the dirt road is wet and impassable in a 2 WD, you can hike from here to the trailhead.
 Parking and trailhead Google Maps

 Cottonwood Canyon Road